BobCochran/freezingsaddles/README.md

 ## MongoDB version of Bike Arlington Freezing Saddles Data.

 This branch is in development.
 It is likely to be broken.

-The BikeArlington Freezing Saddles ("bafs") project is a web application that integrates with Strava APIs to provide charting (and intended to provide other reports too) for the Freezing Saddles cycling competition organized on BikeArlington forums.
+The BikeArlington Freezing Saddles ("bafs") project is a web application that integrates with Strava APIs to provide charting for the Freezing Saddles cycling competition which is organized annually on BikeArlington user forums.

 ## Dependencies

-* Node.js
+* Node.js version 7.4 or newer
-* Setuptools/Distribute
+* MongoDB Community Edition, version 3.4 or newer
 * Virtualenv
 * [Stravalib](http://github.com/hozn/stravalib) 0.2 development version (from git)